lostcxuse/lostcxuse/README.md

   ☆ Hey soo before you interact with me, there's a few things you should may know!

   ☆ I am perfectly comfortable with my own ponys (I'm not comfortable if your with a pony that with a fandom that I hate/don't like - DNI - Dandy's world, Hazbin hotel/Others from vizipop, Forsaken, Solarballs/contryhuman, Jujutsu kaisen.
-TADC, just DNI please. others. | off-fandom-related " AGE PLAYERS/REGRESSERS, DNI.
-Toxic yaoi/yuri lovers... i don't have to explain.
-Sensitive people.. i really don't wanna trigger anything and i really son't want any trouble so just dni.
+TADC, Arcane (mild-y) << DSMP. just DNI please. others. | off-fandom-related " AGE PLAYERS/REGRESSERS, Toxic yaoi/yuri lovers... i don't have to explain.
+Sensitive people.. i really don't wanna trigger anything and i really son't want any trouble, Pro/Dark shippers...
+Skin Copiers. dni.

   ☆ I am not changing my pony, If you say if it too bright/others, Then don't focus on me.